juiian7/ApateJS/README.md

 ### Other Helper Objects

 **Vec**: just a simple 4-dimensional Vector (x,y,z,w), but also designed to be used for colors (r,g,b,a -> same as x,y,...).
+Actually it could be used for more dimensions, but all mathematical operations only work on the first four.

 **Transform**: an object that describes a transformation.
 Stores vectors for position, rotation and scale.

-**Texture**: the thing that gets uploaded to the GPU. (not relevant for game devs)
+**Texture**: the thing (mostly a real image) that gets uploaded to the GPU. (not really relevant for game devs, but still important to know how things work together behind the mask)

 **Tile**: an abstraction of Texture.
 Why?
 Multiple Tiles could be different parts of the same image (cutouts). **Remember:** Images are always rendered as Tiles.

-_Example:_ there is one sprite atlas with all animations of a player.
+_Example:_ there is one sprite atlas (a big image containing other images) with all animations of a player.
 This image would be loaded as a Tile.
 The Tile would store the data of the image (as a texture) and the area that should be visible.
 So we can create Tiles for every frame of every animation.
 All of these tiles use the same Image (texture), but different cutouts, so they all look different.

-### Bringing it all together (aka main loop)
+### Bringing it all together (aka the main loop)

 To bring it all together and finally be able to see something on the screen there is the **Apate** class which acts as the mount point of the engine.
 It stores the active scene graph (scene), manages timings and handles the main loop.